FrenchTechLead/ftl-astro/src/pages/posts/tech/20211027-java-memory-management.md

 ```
 The above program will cause an **OutOfMemoryError** it keeps adding new **String** instances until there is no more **Heap** memory available.
 <SVG7/>

-**OutOfMemoryError** is another common error in the Java world, it concerns the heap memory and happens when there is no more heap space to allocate for new objects, the above program creates new entries in a List of Strings until there is no more heap space for it.
+**OutOfMemoryError** is another common error in the Java world, it concerns the **Heap** memory and happens when there is no more **Heap** space to allocate for new objects, the above program creates new entries in a List of Strings until there is no more **Heap** space for it.

 <Separator/>

 ## Memory Leaks
 <SVG8/>

 **Java memory leak** happens when an application unintentionally (due to logical errors in code) holds on to object references that are no longer required.
 These unintentional object references prevent the built-in Java garbage collection mechanism from freeing up the memory consumed by these objects.

 <Separator/>

-## Performing a Heap Dump with Intellij
+## Performing a **Heap** Dump with Intellij
-There are several ways to perfom a JVM Heap Dump using one of the many tools of the Java eco-system, most of the tools are prety similars, so what’s we’re going to see here with Intellij can be done with any other tool such as VisualVM or JDK Mission control …
+There are several ways to perfom a JVM **Heap Dump** using one of the many tools of the Java eco-system, most of the tools are prety similars, so what’s we’re going to see here with Intellij can be done with any other tool such as VisualVM or JDK Mission control …

-> The infinit loop of the following program will allow the java process to be running while we perform the Heap Dump.
+> The infinit loop of the following program will allow the java process to be running while we perform the **Heap Dump**.

 ```java
 public class Main {